 In March 2010, the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Reconciliation Act of 2010, or collectively PPACA, was enacted.
 The PPACA is a sweeping law intended to broaden access to health insurance, reduce or constrain the growth of healthcare spending, enhance remedies against fraud and abuse, add new transparency requirements for healthcare and the health insurance industry, impose new taxes and fees on the healthcare industry and impose additional health policy reforms.
 This law revises the definition of "average manufacturer price" for reporting purposes, which could increase the amount of Medicaid drug rebates to states once the provision is effective.
 Further, the new law imposes a significant annual fee on companies that manufacture or import branded prescription drug products.
 Substantial new provisions affecting compliance have also been enacted, which may require us to modify our business practices with healthcare practitioners.
-We will not know the full effects of this law until applicable federal and state agencies issue regulations or guidance under it.
-The Centers for Medicare and Medicaid Services has proposed, but not yet promulgated, a regulation implementing aspects of the PPACA in the Medicaid drug rebate program.
-Although it is too early to determine its effect, the new law appears likely to continue the pressure on pharmaceutical pricing, especially under the Medicare program, and may also increase our regulatory burdens and operating
+While the U.S. Supreme Court upheld the constitutionality of most elements of the PPACA in June 2012, other legal challenges are still pending final adjudication in several jurisdictions.
+In addition, Congress has also proposed a number of legislative initiatives, including possible repeal of the PPACA.
+At this time, it remains unclear whether there will be any changes made to the PPACA, whether to certain provisions or its entirety.
+We can provide no assurance that the PPACA, as currently enacted or as amended in the future, will not adversely affect our business and financial results, and we cannot predict how future federal or state legislative or administrative changes relating to healthcare reform will affect our business.